Dr John Manners: Director, Agriculture Flagship

-Dr John Manners, Chief of CSIRO Plant Industry, has an interest in researching sub-tropical crops, including sugar, in northern Australia.
+Dr John Manners, Director of CSIRO's Agriculture Flagship, has an interest in researching sub-tropical crops, including sugar, in northern Australia.

 Born in London, Dr Manners completed a PhD in a joint industry (ICI) and university-sponsored project on fungal phytopathogen biochemistry and the mode of action of fungicides in 1979.